-Commemoration is a component of the Indian Residential Schools Settlement Agreement that supports regional and national activities that honour, educate, remember and/or pay tribute to former Indian Residential School (IRS) students, their families and their communities.
+Commemoration is a component of the Indian Residential Schools Settlement Agreement that supported regional and national activities that honoured, educated, remembered and/or paid tribute to former Indian residential school (IRS) students, their families and their communities.

-Commemoration activities will build upon the existing strong foundation of reconciliation efforts by the Government of Canada, such as the historic Apology by the Prime Minister in 2008; the permanent installation of stained glass artwork in Centre Block on Parliament Hill; and the gestures of reconciliation offered by the Government of Canada at the Truth and Reconciliation Commission’s three national events.
+Commemoration activities have contributed to a strong foundation of reconciliation efforts by the Government of Canada, such as the historic Apology by the Prime Minister in 2008; the permanent installation of stained glass artwork in Centre Block on Parliament Hill in 2012; and the gestures of reconciliation offered by the Government of Canada at each of the Truth and Reconciliation Commission’s seven national events.

-Commemoration is jointly managed by Aboriginal Affairs and Northern Development Canada (AANDC) and the Truth and Reconciliation Commission (TRC).
-The TRC’s role is to receive and review proposals to ensure they meet the program objectives, as set out in Schedule J of the Indian Residential Schools Settlement Agreement and make recommendations to AANDC for funding.
-AANDC’s role is to approve and fund the projects recommended by the TRC as set out in the Indian Residential Schools Settlement Agreement and following Treasury Board guidelines.
+Commemoration was jointly managed by Aboriginal Affairs and Northern Development Canada (AANDC) and the Truth and Reconciliation Commission (TRC).
+The TRC’s role was to receive and review proposals to ensure they met the program objectives, as set out in Schedule J of the Indian Residential Schools Settlement Agreement, and to make recommendations to AANDC for funding.
+AANDC’s role was to approve and fund the projects recommended by the TRC, as set out in the Indian Residential Schools Settlement Agreement, and ensure compliance with Treasury Board guidelines.

-Twenty million dollars has been identified for funding for Commemoration.
-All funds have been allocated to 145 projects.
-The distribution of funding was based on the recommendations from the Truth and Reconciliation Commission.
+Twenty million dollars was made available for funding for Commemoration.
+All funds were allocated to 144 projects.
+The distribution of funding was based on the projects recommended by the Truth and Reconciliation Commission.

 - Assist in honoring and validating the healing and reconciliation of former students and their families through Commemoration initiatives that address their residential school experience;